Premises Liability Lawyers Based in the California Area

 Hire an Experienced Folsom Personal Injury Attorney

 If you are injured in a poor lighting accident, you should retain an experienced Folsom personal injury attorney.
-At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he can put his insights to work for you.
+At Travis G. Black, Inc., our principal formerly worked in law enforcement and insurance, and he can put his insights to work for you.
 We provide dedicated legal representation to injured people in the California area from our office in Folsom.
-To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation, call Travis G. Black, Inc. at 916-962-2896.